-Rosario Isasi Receives Prestigious Presidential Fellowship Initiative Award from the Chinese Academy of Sciences
+Rosario Isasi Receives Prestigious Award from Chinese Academy of Sciences

 Rosario Isasi, J.D., MPH, research assistant professor in the Dr. John T. Macdonald Foundation Department of Human Genetics at the University of Miami Miller School of Medicine, has won the competitive Chinese Academy of Sciences President’s International Fellowship Initiative.
 Her project is titled “From Stem Cells to Genomic Medicine: Fostering USA-China partnerships through science, policy, and ethics.”
 It seeks to strengthen and expand multidisciplinary partnerships between the University of Miami and China, with a focus on ethics and policy research in regenerative medicine and genomic medicine.